openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 initialScale(percent: number)

-Scale factor of the entire page.
-The default value is 100.
+Sets the scale factor of the entire page.
+The default value is 100%.

 **Parameters**